molinakiller/Angular-PHP-Mysql-DockerCompose/README.md

 - **Node version: 12.16.3**

-This project can be run by **any** operative system becouse it use Docker.
+This project can be run by **any** operative system because it use Docker.

 #       ==REQUIREMENTS==